Updated June 2021.

 What kinds of disputes do mediators handle?
 There are many practice areas, but some of the most common are workplace, contracts, and family conflicts.

 So, what sort of natural aptitude should you possess to consider going into this field?
-Our very own Mediation for Professionals instructor, Louie Spedaliere LL.B, identifies the characteristics that matter most for beginners:
+Mediation instructor, Louie Spedaliere LL.B, identifies the characteristics that matter most for beginners:

 2. Enroll in an accredited Mediator Training Program